go-critic/go-critic/docs/overview.md

 ```

+> Slices are not as referential as maps or channels, but it's usually
+> better to return them by value rather than modyfing them by pointer.

 <a name="rangeExprCopy-ref"></a>
 ## rangeExprCopy
 Detects expensive copies of `for` loop range expressions.

 Suggests to use pointer to array to avoid the copy using `&` on range expression.